Health and Wellness at Camp

-We will keep your daughter’s health care information confidential.
-Only those staff members who need to know of your daughter’s health care concerns will be informed.
+We will keep your camper’s health care information confidential.
+Only those staff members who need to know of your camper’s health care concerns will be informed.

 Medications are kept safely locked in the Infirmary and will be dispensed by our medical staff per your physician’s instructions.
 Medications are NEVER allowed in the tent or outside the Infirmary, except in very rare instances with explicit instructions from your physician.